signature-opensource/CK-AppIdentity/CK.AppIdentity/Model/README.md

 ## And here come the Features...

 These objects don't do more by themselves than being what they are.
 This can be seen as a "configurable structure" on which the "Features" come into play.
-Features can decorate any of these objects and carries the actual functionalities like managing the Key store of a Remote party, exposing the Google API of a Google external Remote, etc.
+Features can decorate any of these objects and carry the actual functionalities like managing the Key store of a Remote party, exposing the Google API of a Google external Remote, etc.